mchwalinska/4EU-Protist-diversity-course-2024/README.md

 For the second part of the day, set the nanopore folder as your working directory.

 Start by copying your two sample files into the working directory.
-Refer to the Excel spreadsheet shared on Slack to check the sample names.
+To check the sample names, refer to the Excel spreadsheet shared on Slack.

 ```
 cp ../../4UProtistDiversity/raw_nanopore/sample_name .